NCDgov/ncd-site/_posts/2025-02-21-ncd-holds-next-council-meeting-march-6-7-in-washington-dc.md

 Feb.
 21, 2025

 **WASHINGTON--**The Members of the National Council on Disability (NCD) will hold a two-day in-person Council meeting on Thursday, March 6, 2025, 10 a.m.– 3:10 p.m.
-Eastern Standard Time (EST). and Friday, March 7, 2025, 10 a.m. – noon.
+EST and Friday, March 7, 2025, 10 a.m. – noon.
 EST. at the U.S. Access Board Conference Room, 1331 F Street, NW, Suite 800, Washington, DC 20004.
 The event will also be streamed live via Zoom videoconference for those not able to attend in person.

 Register to attend either in-person or via Zoom [here](https://events.zoomgov.com/ev/Ag76hH6Cfue4dZ4Mq7Ga036XzLxUBPzKKjX4gmkpdUr7o1JWC0YQ~ApV7due8M_aCc4exuod-RJ9uSjXe_E7YnS0oAERzDQ62SbzPBd9BBF4QMA):